 Industry Analysis & Industry Trends

-Commonwealth road funding and private investment into toll roads underpinned the industry's strong performance through the 2000s.
-This paved the way for extensive multiplier effects on the local and general economies and improved efficiency and safety for commuters and road freight operators.
+The Road and Bridge Construction industry has performed strongly since the mid-2000s, driven principally by federal and state road funding and private sector investment into public toll roads.
+Despite slowing over the past five years, the industry is operating at near record levels of activity.
+This has paved the way for extensive multiplier effects throughout the local and general economies and improved efficiency and safety for road users.

 Industry revenue is projected to grow by an annualised 2.2% over the five years through 2013-14 to total $14.6 billion.
 This includes an upswing by 6.6% in 2013-14 driven by construction activity on new housing subdivisions and ongoing major roadworks... purchase to read more